10 common post-merger integration risks and how to avoid them

 1. Heavy workload

 A significant issue for M&A integrations is the enormity of the task.
-With such a huge undertaking, it can be difficult to stick to the integration timeline and maintain momentum while continuing on with business-as-usual operations.
+With such a huge undertaking, it can be difficult to stick to the integration timeline and maintain momentum while continuing with business-as-usual operations.

 2. Insufficient communication